icecube/pisa/INSTALL.md

      ```bash
      mamba install git
      ```
-1. Define a directory for PISA source code to live in, and create the directory.
+1. Define a directory for the PISA source code (~ 500 MB) to live in, and create the directory.
 For example:<br>
     ```bash
-    export PISA=~/src/pisa
+    export PISA=<PATH TO PISA>/pisa
     mkdir -p $PISA
     ```
 1. Clone the PISA repository to your local computer<br>